High Achieving Professionals

 Anxiety and depression look different in different people.
 For many of my clients, anxiety isn't panic attacks — it's the relentless overthinking, the harsh internal critic, the 2am spiral, the inability to let a decision rest.
 Depression isn't always not getting out of bed — sometimes it's going through the motions perfectly while feeling like a stranger in your own life.

-I work with both, and I work with the relationship between them.
-Rather than treating symptoms in isolation, I'm interested in understanding what they're telling you — what needs aren't being met, what feelings aren't being felt, what old stories are still running quietly in the background.
+Rather than treating your symptoms in isolation, I'm interested in understanding what they're telling you — what needs aren't being met, what feelings aren't being felt, what old stories are still running quietly in the background.
+We will name what you’re feeling, notice patterns, gently share when you might need more help, and work together to get you to a point where things don’t feel so hard.